Connect with others who understand.

 • Scaly, dry skin on the sole of the foot that spreads up the side

-• Itchy or painful rashes that appear red or purple on lighter skin or dark brown, gray, or ashen patches on darker skin
+• Red or purple rashes on pale skin or dark brown, gray, or ashen patches on darker skin, which may be itchy or painful

-• Very dry, scaly skin that can crack or bleed
+• Very dry, scaly skin, which may crack or bleed

 After initial itchiness, dyshidrotic eczema may cause small blisters, which can be extremely itchy and painful.
 These blisters may grow larger and typically last a few weeks.
-If you have dyshidrotic eczema, you may also notice:
+If you have this type of eczema frequently, you may also notice:

 Dyshidrotic eczema affects the palms of the hands and soles of the feet.
 If the rash is only on the soles and not between the toes, it may be eczema rather than athlete’s foot.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 The location of eczema can vary depending on age and other factors.
-Children under 2 often develop atopic eczema on the cheeks, stomach, arms, and legs, while adults typically see it on the face, hands, neck, and in the folds of the elbows and knees.
+Children under 2 often develop atopic eczema on the cheeks, stomach, arms, and legs.
+Adults typically see it on the face, hands, and neck and in the folds of the elbows and knees.
 However, different types of eczema can affect any part of the body.
 Dyshidrotic eczema, for example, usually appears on the palms, soles, and sides of the fingers.

 4. Athlete’s Foot and Eczema Are Diagnosed Using Different Tests

-Typically, your health care provider diagnoses athlete’s foot based on your symptom history and a foot exam.
-In some cases, further testing may be needed.
+Typically, your healthcare provider diagnoses athlete’s foot with a symptom history and a foot exam.
+Some people need to be tested.
 If necessary, your provider will perform a biopsy, removing a tiny piece of skin for lab testing.

 Diagnostic testing for eczema may include:

-• Blood tests, to determine autoimmune causes, high levels of immunoglobulin E, and elevated eosinophils
+• Blood tests to look for autoimmune causes, high levels of immunoglobulin E, or elevated eosinophils

-5. Different Medications Are Used To Treat Athlete’s Foot and Eczema
+5. Athlete’s Foot and Eczema Have Different Treatments

 When one member of MyEczemaTeam experienced eczema on their feet, they asked, “Can I use athlete’s foot cream on my eczema?
 It’s prescription cream.”